Electronic ID tracking

 The RI witness system is used to automatically identify and track tags attached to dishes or tubes containing patient’s eggs, embryos and sperm.
 The tags contain electronically stored patient information and monitors the movements of patient’s samples throughout the process.

-The witness system monitors every instance when eggs, embryos or sperm are moved at a workstation, the time of the technique, and what items are in range of the antennae, ensuring that only one patient can be handled at any one time.
+The witness system monitors every instance when eggs, embryos or sperm are moved within a workstation, the time of the technique, and what items are in range of the antennae, ensuring that only one patient can be handled at any one time.